 Preheat your oven to 375 degrees F and make sure your oven rack is positioned on the second to the bottom rack.

-Take pie pan out of fridge and put in your desired filling of choice just so it’s to the top of your crimped edges.
+Take pie pan out of fridge and put in your desired filling of choice just so it goes up to the top of your crimped edges.
 Now place your frozen pie flowers sporadically on top of the filling.
-Very up the colors and completely cover any filling that you can see peaking through.
+Vary the colors and completely cover any filling that you can see peaking through.
 Make sure the pie flowers are frozen.
 At this point you can also freeze your entire pie for up to 1 month.

-To bake, put pie on a baking sheet on the second to the bottom rack and bake for about 45 minutes or until the filling starts to seep out.
+To bake, put frozen assembled pie on a baking sheet and into your oven-- on the second to the bottom rack and bake for about 45 minutes or until the filling starts to seep out.
 Check your pie after 20 minutes of baking and loosely place tin foil to protect your precious pie flower topping from burning.

 *you can use any sort of freeze dried fruit powder or spices.
 Some of my favorites are: freeze dried blueberry, beet, spinach, carrot, kale powders, and matcha, spirulina, butterfly blue pea powder, turmeric, raw cacao powder, cocoa powder, black sesame seed powder.
 Please note that some spices are more mild in flavor while others will add a strong flavor, so use scant amounts at first and taste as you go.
 Experiment and see what tastes and looks good to you!